o3de/o3de.org/content/docs/welcome-guide/setup/installing-linux.md

 weight: 200
 ---

-To get started quickly with O3DE in Linux, download and install the deb package.
+To get started quickly with O3DE in Linux, download and install the deb or snap package.
 The following instructions guide you through the installation process.
 After a successful install, you'll have a stable, pre-built version of the engine and its Gems, and you'll be ready to create new or open existing projects with the **Project Manager** tool.

 ## Prerequisites

-The following instructions assume that you have met all hardware and software requirements listed in [O3DE System Requirements](../requirements).
+The following instructions assume that you have met all hardware and software requirements listed in [O3DE System Requirements](../requirements/#linux).

 ## Installing O3DE from a deb package